What is personal information?

 I will store your personal information both electronically and physically.
 Your email address and correspondence will be stored in my email account (currently GMail) by nature of you contacting me to arrange sessions (I advise not to send sensitive information via email as email accounts may be vulnerable to being hacked).
 Your telephone number may be stored in my mobile phone’s SMS should we exchange messages to arrange/cancel sessions this way but not under your name.

 Names and contact details are stored electronically on a device that is password protected, and in files that are further password protected and only accessible by me.
-All other personal information is stored physically using paper records held securely in locked storage and not inside my consulting room.
+All other personal information is either stored using WriteUpp, a secure, online GDPR service or stored physically using paper records held securely in locked storage and not inside my consulting room.
 These records are also only accessible by me and my Therapeutic Will Executor should I become incapacitated.
 The Therapeutic Executer agrees to only access your details under these circumstances to contact you if I cannot.

 How long will you store my personal information?